 Howard Thurman Center for Common Ground (HTC)

 During the summer, Marsh Chapel and the Religious Life office remain open.
-Pastoral care is available through the Marsh Chapel staff (see the Ministry section of the Chapel website), and there are programmatic events and group activities throughout the summer.
+Pastoral care is available through the Marsh Chapel staff, and there are programmatic events and group activities throughout the summer.
 Information on Religious Life activities can be obtained through the Chapel office (617-353-3560) or on the Marsh Chapel website at bu.edu/chapel.

-The BU Interdenominational Protestant Worship Service is held every Sunday at 11 am in the summer in Marsh Chapel.
+The BU Interdenominational Protestant Worship Service is held every Sunday in the summer in Marsh Chapel.
 Dean Robert Hill preaches and the Marsh Chapel Choir leads music.
 When Dean Hill is away, the National Summer Preacher Series includes guests from across the country (see the Chapel website for weekly listings).

 Yawkey Center for Student Services